malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ### For homework by next class
 * Malc will comment on your research outline draft 1
-* Feedback should be ready by Friday evening
+* Feedback should be ready by Sunday
 * Read the feedback on outline draft 1.
 * Start fixing any outline problems, and changing references to APA style